 Play games with subitizing cards:

 There are many games you can play with a set of subitizing cards as part of your math lesson during your school day or outside of school time for fun.
-Read Subitizing Games with FREE PRINTABLE Subitizing Cards to learn what they are and download a set of cards.
+Check out Subitizing Games with FREE PRINTABLE Subitizing Cards to download a set of cards and pick a game or two to play!

 Play store-bought games: